samwaseda/pmd/how_to_write_workflows.md

-# (Awareness) How to (not) write workflows - lessons I learned from DAMASK
+# (Awareness) How to (not) write workflows - lessons I learned from PMD

-StahlDigital was one of the in-house project of the MPIE in the framework of PMD, so naturally you would expect it to be the easiest one to accomplish and be successful.
-As you know today, that didn't materialize.
-Out of huge regret to not have supported the developers at that time, I looked into the project myself after StahlDigital was over, and today I would like to give my insight into the issue, in the hope that it helps you think about how to implement a workflow.

-Note: I'm not totally done with the implementation, so I might postpone my contribution to next week.
+In this file, I'm going to present my best knowledge of how to write workflows.
+The lessons I learned come from the workflow implementation activities at the project [Platform Material Digital](https://www.material-digital.de).

-First of all, you can take a look at [the notebook before I touched it](https://github.com/pyiron/pyiron_continuum/blob/2f28479e421386172a2edc9fce8df62e8551d836/notebooks/damask_tutorial.ipynb).
-Here's more or less how the workflow looked:
+First of all, you can take a look at a [typical notebook](https://github.com/pyiron/pyiron_continuum/blob/2f28479e421386172a2edc9fce8df62e8551d836/notebooks/damask_tutorial.ipynb) when you ask someone to write a workflow.
+Here's schematically more or less how the workflow looked:

 ```mermaid
 flowchart LR